Melanies Law – Massachusetts Operating Under the Influence

 "Melanie's Law" was signed into law on October 28, 2005.
 Its purpose is to enhance the penalties and administrative sanctions for Operating Under the Influence (OUI) offenders in Massachusetts.
 The Law has had a very harsh effect on drivers throughout Massachusetts.
 The information below highlights the new penalties under Melanie's Law and those sections that pertain to RMV suspensions in the commonwealth.

-You may obtain additional information from the MassDOT website.
-Call us today to discuss this Law and its impact on obtaining a drivers license, reinstatement or Cinderella license.
+You may obtain additional information at http://www.massrmv.com/rmv/melanie/ Call us today to discuss this Law and its impact on obtinting a drivers license, reinatatement or cinderella license.

 MELANIE'S LAW – IGNITION INTERLOCK DEVICES